9glenda/rust-ndb/README.md

 # ndb parser for rust

-Using the nom parser combiner.
+A parser for plan9 [ndb](https://plan9.io/magic/man2html/8/ndb) using the nom parser combiner.
 ## Nix

 ```sh